 I’ve gone through everything you did a few times now and had to reach out.
 THANK YOU!
 I am so appreciative.
 You went above and beyond anything I expected.
 I found myself nodding to my laptop as I read your recommendations.
 You truly helped bring this book to the next level.
 I will not hire anyone else for my books from here on out…that is, if you are open to working with me again. :) —James DiNanno

-How to Improve Your Self-Help Book Before You Hire an Editor
+How to Improve Your Self-Help Manuscript Before Hiring an Editor

 I think of writing a self-help book as like peeling an onion.
 The first draft is simply taking off the outer layer; then you have many rounds of peeling in order to create a high-quality book.

 If you want readers to take your message seriously, you're going to want to refine, and then keep refining, until everything is perfect.

 Want to simplify your editing process?
 The amount of improvement you can make before hiring a developmental editor or copy editor can make a huge difference in the number of red marks and suggestions you get back from your hired pro.
 Plus, when you can correct a bunch of smaller issues, your editor can then focus on more-substantive input to help make the book really shine.